 In 1992, they released March ör Die, their biggest commercial success, with the participation of guitarist Slash (ex-Guns N’ Roses) in several songs and a partnership with Ozzy Osbourne in the song “Hellraiser” (also released by Ozzy in the album No More Tears), present in the game Grand Theft Auto San Andreas and widely broadcasted on radio and MTV.

-After disagreements with Sony, they released Bastards (1993) on a small German label, with little success, as well as the albums that followed.
+After disagreements with Sony, they released Bastards (1993) on a small German label, with little success, as well as the following albums.

 After the release of Sacrifice, guitarist Mick Wurzel left the band, which became a trio again.

-The year 2000 marks Motörhead’s 25th anniversary with a concert at Brixton Academy, which becomes an album three years later.
-In 2004, the band records the album Inferno and goes on tour in the UK in partnership with Sepultura.
-One year later, Motörhead wins the Grammy for Best Metal Performance.
+The year 2000 marks Motörhead’s 25th anniversary with a concert at Brixton Academy, which became an album three years later.
+In 2004, the band recorded the album Inferno and went on tour in the UK in partnership with Sepultura.
+One year later, Motörhead won the Grammy for Best Metal Performance.

 In the following years, Motörhead recorded three more albums: “Kiss of Death” (2006), “Better Motörhead Than Dead: Live at Hammersmith” (2007) and “Motörizer” (2008).

-On December 28, 2015, the band’s bassist and vocalist, Lemmy, came to pass away due to various health problems.
-Thus, the band had its end.
+On December 28, 2015, the band’s bassist and vocalist, Lemmy, passed away due to various health problems, and the band ended.

-The album that came out in October 1980, is considered by many as the apex, the best moment recorded by Motörhead, the album that captured the band at its peak.
-With this album the band gained notoriety for the first time, appearing on the cover of the LP, instead of the routine illustration, a fact that would be repeated only in 1996 with Overnight Sensation.
+The album that came out in October 1980 is considered by many as the apex, the best moment recorded by Motörhead, which captured the band at its peak.
+With this album, the band gained notoriety for the first time, appearing on the cover of the LP instead of the routine illustration, a fact that would be repeated only in 1996 with Overnight Sensation.
 Ace of Spades was recorded with the most requested producer of the time, Vic Maile.
 With all the success, the album became one of the greatest classics in the history of Heavy Metal, making Motörhead a big name in the metal scene.